chunan95/chunan95/README.md

-- 👋 Hi, I’m @chunan95
+- 👋 Hi, I’m Johnny Chen
-- 👀 I’m interested in learning python.
-I just started coding python (coding in general) two weeks ago.
+- 👀 I’m interested in learning JS and Python.
-- 🌱 I’m currently learning python.
+- 🌱 I’m currently learning JS.
-- 💞️ Rn I’m looking to collaborate on any new resources to help develop and practice coding.
 - 📫 How to reach me ...

 <!---